oleddy/pathMS/README.md

 |`--chunksize`|Batch size for AutoMS scoring (used to avoid running out of memory by scoring too many precursor ions at once).|N|`4096`|

 ## Analysis scripts

-In addition to the code for the pathMS pipeline itself, we provide additional scripts for analyzing your MS data and evaluating the performance of the pipeline.
+In addition to the core code used in the pathMS pipeline itself (found in `/scripts`), we provide additional scripts for analyzing your MS data and evaluating the performance of the pipeline (under `/analysis_scripts`).
 These can be useful in tuning parameters to meet the needs of your specific dataset and application area.
+Additional test and analysis scripts that require AutoMS to run can be found under `AutoMS`.
+Comments in each script describe its function.

+## Public dataset analysis

+Scripts we used to analyze the output of pathMS after running on publicly available immunopeptidomics datasets in our manuscript on pathMHC can be found under `public_datasets_analysis`.

+## Implementing a pathMS analogue with Proteome Discoverer

+It is possible to create a computational pipeline nearly analogous to our implementation of pathMS in a Proteome Discoverer analysis workflow.
+After exporting your filtered Consensus Features spreadsheet, you can convert it to an inclusion list formatted for use in creating an instrument method for a Thermo MS instrument using the script under `PD_workflow`.

 For additional questions or support, please contact owenkleddy \[at\] gmail \[dot\] com or owenl \[at\] mit \[dot\] edu.